 But even if your mobile phone does not have fast charging technology built in, you can still get it to charge faster than usual.
 There are a few things you can do to make your phone charge faster.
 Note that the core of the issue is activity: you want to reduce as much battery draining activity as possible while your phone is plugged in.

+- Switch to Airplane Mode / Flight Mode.
 If you are not expecting any urgent calls or text messages, switch your phone to Airplane/Flight Mode.
 That turns off all wireless connections i.e. network radio, Bluetooth, Wifi.
-Of course, this turns off internet as well.
+Of course, this turns off the internet as well.

 None of the above steps will give you quick charge speeds, but if you are pressed for time, using them will give your phone more charge than usual within the limited time you have.